Trodelvy® (sacituzumab govitecan-hziy)

 aDefined as time from the first dose of study drug to the first event.

-bCalculated as the last date of hypersensitivity event minus the first onset date +1.
+bCalculated as the last date of hypersensitivity event minus the onset date +1.

 TROPiCS-02 Study in HR+/HER2- mBC

-Patients were excluded for known hypersensitivity or intolerance to either of the study drugs or any of the excipients.
-In the SG group premedication for preventing infusion reactions, including antipyretics and H1 and H2 blockers, was recommended before SG infusion.
+Patients were excluded for known hypersensitivity to or intolerance of either of the study drugs or any of the excipients.
+Premedication to prevent infusion reactions, including antipyretics and H1 and H2 blockers, was recommended before SG infusion.
 Corticosteroids (50 mg hydrocortisone or equivalent orally or IV) could be administered prior to subsequent infusions as needed.
-In the TPC group, premedication (ie, antipyretics, H1 blockers, and H2 blockers) use for prevention of infusion reactions and medications for prevention and treatment of chemotherapy-induced nausea, vomiting, and diarrhea for patients in the chemotherapy arm was based on the investigator’s discretion.
+In the TPC group, use of premedication (ie, antipyretics, H1 blockers, and H2 blockers) for prevention of IRRs and medications for prevention and treatment of chemotherapy-induced nausea, vomiting, and diarrhea for patients was based on the investigator’s discretion.
 IRRs were defined as symptoms that occurred within the first 6 hours after SG administration and could occur at any cycle.13

-In TROPiCS-02, hypersensitivity adverse events (AEs) occurring on the of or 1 day after infusion were reported in 26.5% (n=71) of patients in the SG arm compared to 19.3% (n=48) of patients in the TPC arm.
-The median time to onset of the first event of hypersensitivity was 29 days in the SG group and 19 days in the TPC group.
-The median time to onset of the first event of Grade 3 or higher hypersensitivity was 51 days in the SG group and 26 days in the TPC group.4
+Hypersensitivity adverse events that occurred on the day of or 1 day after infusion were reported by 26.5% (n=71) vs 19.3% (n=48) of patients in the SG vs TPC arms, respectively.
+The median time to onset of the first event of hypersensitivity was 29 days vs 19 days in the SG vs TPC arms, respectively; median time to onset of the first event of Grade ≥3 hypersensitivity was 51 days vs 26 days.10

 TROPHY U-01 Study in mUC